 Fraud generally means that the testator’s wishes are not in his will.
 This can happen in a lot of ways.
 It can be that a testator was given with incorrect facts with the intent to cause destruction to a will.

 There is only a rare occurrence that a will is contested on the grounds of fraud.
 It’s because it is assumed that it happened behind closed doors with the testator who is already dead, hence there is no witness at all.
 Although this is the case, there are instances that it’s been used successfully.

 This type of a will contest is an accusation that claims that a specific person who is closed emotionally or whatsoever to the testator has managed to make a will that has that person’s wishes rather than the testator’s.

 A testator is believed to be persuaded or threatened or be a victim of a scheme that is made for the mere purpose of extinguishing altogether the power of a testator in making a will.
-There may be a list in each country that indicates what could be considered as a connected to undue influence, such as a beneficiary has knowledge on what the statements are in a will, recommended a lawyer to a testator, has given instructions on making a will, etc.
+There may be a list in each country that indicates what could be considered as a connected to undue influence, such as a beneficiary who has knowledge on what the statements are in a will, recommended a lawyer to a testator, has given instructions on making a will, etc.

 This is a game of tennis of some sort, as when a party has successfully proven that a will was written with undue influence, the responsibility of proving it otherwise is passed to the other party.

-Although it is possible, contesting the will on the grounds of undue influence is difficult to establish it as a factor support it as it is.
+Although it is possible, contesting the will on the grounds of undue influence is difficult to establish as a factor support it as it is.

 The parties can contest a will with a claim that a testator who owns a will did not have the appropriate mental capacity at the time that he has written his will.
 This is considered to be the most common type of will challenges.